Global Financial Leaders' Investment Summit: Guests

 Some firms had earlier warned that their top bosses would not attend if any COVID-19 restrictions remained in place.
 Other executives did not want special exemptions from the restrictions, due to bad optics if other people still faced restrictions.
 Yue gave a conflicting statement in September 2022 and said that "Nobody asked about quarantine restrictions [then], or any arrangements needed to come to Hong Kong" when the HKMA invited guests in March 2022.
 Earlier, Jamie Dimon and Nicole Kidman triggered local outrage by having given special exemptions from quarantine.
 Hong Kong Economic Times reported in August 2022 that the government was considering special exemptions for Summit guests.

 Yue said on 29 September 2022 that "I am most grateful to our friends who are travelling to attend the Summit at a time when some anti-epidemic controls remain in place."
-However, on 20 October 2022, SCMP reported that guests to the Summit will be exempted from certain COVID-19 restrictions that other regular arrivals to Hong Kong face.
+However, on 20 October 2022, SCMP(South China Morning Post) reported that guests to the Summit will be exempted from certain COVID-19 restrictions that other regular arrivals to Hong Kong face.
 With the "0+3" measure, normal arrivals to Hong Kong are issued an "amber code" on their LeaveHomeSafe app during their first 3 days in the city, barring them from eating at restaurants, and visiting bars, gyms, and other venues.
 However, guests to the Summit will not be subject to the amber code restriction, allowing them to visit such venues.

 In addition, while testing positive for COVID-19, people are not allowed to leave Hong Kong on commercial airliners and must be quarantined in hotels until testing negative, but guests to the Summit will be allowed to leave by private jet and yachts.
 A CEO of a private jet company said interest from banking professionals had increased due to the Summit, with prices ranging from US$230,000 to US$350,000 to fly from Hong Kong to London and New York.